ignacioerrico/pw-2021-tye-demo/README.md

 ![A simple diagram of the architecture of the application](https://github.com/ignacioerrico/pw-2021-tye-demo/blob/main/doc/a-not-so-trivial-app.jpg "A simple diagram of the architecture of the application")

 Components at a glance:
-- A frontend (.NET 5 Razor Pages).
+- `Todo.Web`, the frontend (.NET 5 Razor Pages).
-- A RESTful API (.NET 5 Web Api).
+- `Todo.Api`, a RESTful API (.NET 5 Web Api).
 Handles CRUD operations and communicates with a gRPC service to manage the keywords in the notes you take.
-- A gRPC service (.NET 5 gRPC service).
+- `Words.Grpc`, a gRPC service (.NET 5 gRPC service).
 Stores and retrieves keywords from a cache.
+- `Todo.Core`, a class library with utility classes and DTO's.
+- `Todo.Tests`, an NUnit project with unit tests.

+For simplicity, I implemented each component in a single project.

 In the different commits, you can see how the app evolved from isolated services that use in-memory data to something close to a final product that incorporates Tye features, such as service discovery and automatic management of dependencies (a Redis cache in this case).